opendocsg/slw-judgments-backfill/2017_SGHC(I)_6/report.md

 _The Parties’ Arguments_

-108    The Plaintiffs submit that there is nothing in cl 3.8(b)(iii) of the JV Deed or in the 2010 CSAs which makes the Defendants’ obligation to supply coal conditional upon continued financing of KSC. [note: 122] They rely on _Lucky Realty Co Pte Ltd v HSBC Trustee (Singapore) Ltd_ [2016] 1 SLR 1069
+108    The Plaintiffs submit that there is nothing in cl 3.8(b)(iii) of the JV Deed or in the 2010 CSAs which makes the Defendants’ obligation to supply coal conditional upon continued financing of KSC. [note: 122] They rely on _Lucky Realty Co Pte Ltd v HSBC Trustee (Singapore) Ltd_ <span class="citation">[2016] 1 SLR 1069</span>

 (“ _Lucky Realty_ ”) as authority for the proposition that, in interpreting a contract, the text of the contract is the first port of call: see _Lucky Realty_ at [2] and [49].
 The Plaintiffs thus submit that BR’s obligations in relation to coal supply were not affected by questions of funding.